charlesq34/frustum-pointnets/README.md

 To use the Frustum PointNets v2 model, we need access to a few custom Tensorflow operators from PointNet++.
 The TF operators are included under `models/tf_ops`, you need to compile them (check `tf_xxx_compile.sh` under each ops subfolder) first.
 Update `nvcc` and `python` path if necessary.
 The compile script is written for TF1.4.
 There is also an option for TF1.2 in the script.
 If you are using earlier version it's possible that you need to remove the `-D_GLIBCXX_USE_CXX11_ABI=0` flag in g++ command in order to compile correctly.

+If we want to evaluate 3D object detection AP (average precision), we need also to compile the evaluation code (by running `compile.sh` under `train/kitti_eval).
+Check `train/kitti_eval/README.md` for details.

-We have also provided a convenient script to install `mayavi` package in Python, a handy package for 3D point cloud visualization.
+Some of the demos require `mayavi` library.
+We have provided a convenient script to install `mayavi` package in Python, a handy package for 3D point cloud visualization.
 You can check it at `mayavi/mayavi_install.sh`.
 If the installation succeeds, you should be able to run `mayavi/test_drawline.py` as a simple demo.

 The code is tested under TF1.2 and TF1.4 (GPU version) and Python 2.7 (version 3 should also work) on Ubuntu 14.04 and Ubuntu 16.04 with NVIDIA GTX 1080 GPU.
 It is highly recommended to have GPUs on your machine and it is required to have at least 8GB available CPU memory.